 If you’re starting to notice a pattern forming between Turner Prize artists and the Rave scene, 2008 Turner Prize winner Mark Lecky’s Fiorucci Made Me Hardcore 1999 is a must-see video work that captures the essence of the UK underground rave scene through a visual collage of raw footage and animation.

 Rave cinema program

-The free Rave cinema program explores the rave scene as a site of connection, release and transformation.
+The Rave cinema program (30 January until 10 March 2021) explored the rave scene as a site of connection, release and transformation.
 Born out of Chicago’s post-disco underground club scene in the late 1980s, rave counterculture continues to be a significant global movement, providing a space of liberation for repressed and marginalised communities.
 In periods of radical social, political and economic change, raves are energy-filled zones of autonomy that offer alternative spaces of freedom, hope and unity.

 The cinema program is accompanied by a new setlist developed by UK DJ Ben Hawkswell.

 Program curated by Victoria Wareham, Australian Cinémathèque, QAGOMA